imperzer0/LOIC/README.md

 Run debug binaries with Mono or Wine.
 Read the wiki at https://github.com/NewEraCracker/LOIC/wiki/_pages for updated instructions.

+UPD: Now you can use script loic-nodeps.sh.
+It acts similarily to loic.sh except it does not install dependencies automatically.
+Dependencies are `mono runtime` and `git`

 ## HIVEMIND/HIDDEN MODE

 HIVEMIND mode will connect your client to an IRC server so it can be controlled remotely.